squelchdesign/squelch-tabs-and-accordions-shortcodes/readme.txt

 == Upgrade Notice ==

+= 0.4.7 =

+0.4.7 fixes a bug that prevented the plugin's settings saving when using a translated version, and also a warning in the admin screen

 = 0.4.6 =

 0.4.6 fixes a bug that was breaking accordions and horizontal accordions, ensures minified JavaScript is used on the front end, and tidies up custom theme names in the admin UI